omniscientjs/omniscientjs.github.io/_tutorials/01-editing-basic-tutorial-creating-list-with-live-filtering.md

 <Match key=match-Moment>: shouldComponentUpdate => false
 ```

 We see that all the parent components and the SearchBox are re-rendered.
 What is interesting is that none of the `Match` components are re-rendering. `Matches` re-renders, and removes several elements that don't match our query.
-The libraries that do match our query, are output, but they haven't changed, so they don't re-render - they just remain from the previous render.
+The libraries that do match our query are output, but they haven't changed, so they don't re-render - they just remain from the previous render.

 If we remove a letter from the search query (making it `e` again), the debug-output for the `Match` component show: